sredouane/no-border/doc/README.md

-Ravencoin Core
+Endborder Core
 ==============

 Setup
 ---------------------
-Ravencoin Core is the original Ravencoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Ravencoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Endborder Core is the original Endborder client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Endborder transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Ravencoin Core and wallet, visit the [GitHub release page](https://github.com/RavenProject/Ravencoin/releases).
+To download compiled binaries of the Endborder Core and wallet, visit the [GitHub release page](https://github.com/RavenProject/Endborder/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Ravencoin on your native platform.
+The following are some helpful notes on how to run Endborder on your native platform.

 ### Linux